score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 `hostIP`: describes the host IP to bind to.

-`hostPort`: describes the port to expose on the host.
-If the `hostPort` isn't specified, then it defaults to the required `port` property in the container.
+`targetPort`: describes the port to expose on the host.
+If the `targetPort` isn't specified, then it defaults to the required `port` property in the container.

 ### Service example